abhishekluv/abhishekluv/README.md

-# Experienced .NET trainer with a strong desire to transition into a .NET Web Developer role.

 ## About Me

 My name is (Abby) Abhishek Luv.
 I am a passionate and experienced .NET trainer with a strong desire to transition into a .NET Web Developer role.
-I have been providing online 1-on-1 training to professionals worldwide, and now I'm ready to apply my skills and knowledge to real-world web development projects.
+I have been providing online 1-on-1 training to professionals worldwide.

 - Fast learner
 - Interested to learn new technologies